NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/monitor-tunnels/logs.md

 # Tunnel logs

-Tunnel logs record all activity between a `cloudflared` instance and Cloudflare's global network, as well as all activity between `cloudflared` and your origin server.
-These logs allow you to investigate connectivity or performance issues with a Cloudflare Tunnel.
+Tunnel logs record all activity between a `cloudflared` instance and Khulnasoft's global network, as well as all activity between `cloudflared` and your origin server.
+These logs allow you to investigate connectivity or performance issues with a Khulnasoft Tunnel.
 You can configure your server to store persistent logs, or you can stream real-time logs from any client machine.

 ## View logs on the server